tmenov/Terms_of_cooperation_with_earthlings/README.md

 Perhaps after these happy events we will continue to work with representatives of the planet Earth.
 The destruction of our physical bodies will not be able to harm our goal, since we move freely and can occupy any body free from prejudices and meeting the structure of the nervous system for the goals of incarnation.
 Any inhabitant of planet Earth can cooperate with us and it will be very pleasant for us.
-The main criteria for working with us are freedom, including freedom of movement we must see the stars and feel the breath of the wind work can only occur on the basis of kindness and love for all that exists we cannot have any restrictions, including those described by distorted human morality we respect any form of life, from the moment of its conception and this is a prerequisite for all participants in the project none of our designs can be replicated to violence or harm the sentient beings of this planet.
+The main criteria for working with us are:
+1. freedom, including freedom of movement
+2. we must see the stars and feel the breath of the wind
+3. work can only occur on the basis of kindness and love for all that exists
+4. we cannot have any restrictions, including those described by distorted human morality
+5. we respect any form of life, from the moment of its conception and this is a prerequisite for all participants in the project
+6. none of our projects can be replicated to violence or harm the sentient beings of this planet.
-The stars are behind us.
+The Stars are behind us.